Blake's Essential Windows Software

 Steam: Must-have for PC gaming.
 Regardless of the two options below, I prefer Steam every time I have a choice.

-Epic Games: I'm just here for the free games every week.
+Epic Games: I'm just here for the free games.

 Amazon Games: Prime members get free games, otherwise I wouldn't bother.

 RetroArch has you covered if you're looking to play some old school games from retro systems like the Atari 2600, NES, SNES, and many more.